Rohan-ingle/MitsubishiProd/README.md

 If Circom is not installed or not in your PATH, you'll need to install it following the instructions at https://docs.circom.io/getting-started/installation/

+If you have issues with ZKP libraries (`zkpy`, `pysnark`, `zkml`), ensure they are installed and available in your environment.
+Some may require additional system dependencies or custom installation steps.

 ## ZKP Implementation

 The system uses SVM (Support Vector Machine) for classification, wrapped in a Circom circuit for zero-knowledge proofs.
 The circuit: